thisiscetin/sirkeji/README.md

 ```

-Don't forget to attach components to the streamer.
+Don't forget to attach component to the streamer.

 ```go
 func main() {